 We have put in place procedures to deal with any suspected personal information breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 For our clients, any personal information collected by us in the course of providing our services is retained in accordance with our Privacy Notice to Clients, as appended to our Terms of Business.

 If you have applied for a job position or a training contract with us, then we will retain your personal information for the duration of the period in which we are considering your application.
-If you are successful in your application, then we will continue to retain your personal information for the duration of your employment, and following the end of your employment, in accordance with our document retention policy for former employees.
-If your application is not successful, or we do not have a suitable position available at that time, we will retain your personal information for up to 12 months and, with your permission, for longer so that we can let you know about other appropriate opportunities that may arise in the future (but you may contact us at any time to request that we delete your application and any personal information we are holding about you).
+If you are successful in your application, then we will continue to retain your personal information until the end of your employment, and following the end of your employment, in accordance with our document retention policy for former employees.
+If your application is not successful, or we do not have a suitable position available at that time, we will retain your personal information for up to 12 months and, with your permission, for longer so that we can let you know about other appropriate opportunities that may arise in the future (but you may contact us on the details above at any time to request that we delete your application and any personal information we are holding about you).

-You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
+You will not typically have to pay a fee to access your personal data (or to exercise any of the other rights).
 We may, however, charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in those circumstances.

 We may need to request specific information from you to help us confirm your identity and to ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data are not disclosed to any person that has no right to receive such data.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we shall notify you and keep you updated.